-Once the well has been approved for drinking, ZeroWater® works with well water the same way it does with any other tap water.
+Once the well has been approved for drinking, ZeroWater® 5-stage water filters work with well water the same way they do with any other tap water.

 Distilled water involves the process of boiling the water, transferring the steam to another container where the vapors are condensed and everything that doesn't evaporate will remain in the first container.
-Impurities that evaporate will be in the water in the second container.
-While ZeroWater® uses the process of deionization which involves filtering the water.
+While the 5-stage filtration system by ZeroWater® uses the process of deionization which involves filtering the water.
 The ion exchange beads in the filter take the ions or minerals out of the water.
-People usually say that distilled water can taste flat whereas ZeroWater® is described as crisp and refreshing.
+People usually say that distilled water can taste flat whereas the 5-stage filtered water by ZeroWater is described as crisp and refreshing.
 Distillation also requires electricity and takes hours to treat water.

-ZeroWater® gives you the same quality as distilled, without the electricity or hassle of transporting the water home from the store.
+The ZeroWater® 5-stage filter gives you the same quality as distilled, without the electricity or hassle of transporting the water home from the store.
 Distilled still has TDS.

 What Does ZeroWater® Remove?

-Yes, ZeroWater® filters are NSF certified to reduce Chromium 6 by 99.7%.
+Yes, ZeroWater® 5-stage filters are NSF certified to reduce Chromium 6 by 99.7%.

 The current system is meant to be used with municipally treated, potable water as the current filter will not remove microbiological contaminants.

-At this point ZeroWater® filters have not been tested for the removal of cryptosporidium(microbiological cysts).
+At this point ZeroWater® 5-stage filters have not been tested for the removal of cryptosporidium(microbiological cysts).

 PVC is a type of plastic and doesn't leach out of the plastic into our system.
-ZeroWater® has passed a leach test, coupled with our 5-stage filtration there can’t be any microplastics particles in our water.
-ZeroWater® is 3P tested for 99% reduction of microplastics.
+ZeroWater®'s 5-stage filter has passed a leach test, coupled with our 5-stage filtration there can’t be any microplastics particles in our water.
+ZeroWater®'s 5-stage filter is 3P tested for 99% reduction of microplastics.

-At this point ZeroWater® filters have not been tested for the removal of phenol.
+At this point ZeroWater®'s 5-stage filters have not been tested for the removal of phenol.

 The filters do not remove dissolved oxygen from water.